You can’t go wrong with a basic neutral when selecting a color for your house exterior.

 This can result in the paint not adhering properly and/or peeling off soon after it is applied.

-Once the surface is properly prepared, the painter will then select the right gray paint colors and begin applying them to the surface.
+Once the surface is properly prepared, the painter will select the right gray paint colors and apply them to the surface.

 How long does it usually take to paint the exterior of a house?